Metal Dungeon: Gameplay

 As the game starts, you create a team of Enforcers for your expeditions into the dungeon, with the option to create over 40 total.
 When creating your characters you are given the ability to alter the height, sex, ethnicity, weight and hairstyle as well as given a choice between the Fencer, Caster, Analyzer, Striker, or Broader classes; Each falling into a Dungeons and Dragons styled role.
 Several Advanced classes were available by finding Class Chips in the dungeon and applying them to your characters.
 Once inside the dungeon, the player's team must move around, find monsters and equipment while leveling up.
 A major point unsaid in-game is that you are not expected to be able to beat a level's boss on the first time entering the level; as you could only allocate level up points while out of the dungeon.

-Dungeons were randomly generated, most adhering to a typical design that made the map seem less random then it was.
+Dungeons were randomly generated, most adhering to a typical design that made the map seem less random than it was.
 Each level has a control room that could possibly be locked, holding a boss monster that must be defeated to win the level and unlock the next one.